javalent/admonitions/README.md

 ### Images as Icons

-Images can be uploaded to use as an admonition icon instead of an icon from Font Awesome or RPG Awesome.
+Images can be uploaded to use as an admonition icon instead of an icon from a downloaded icon set.

 These images will be resized to 24px x 24px to be stored in the plugin's saved data.